Fujifilm X-T100 vs Leica Q2

 It is notable that the X-T100 has a microphone port, which is missing on the Q2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-T100 and the Q2 are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the Q2 followed on from the Leica Q Typ 116.
+The Q2 is a recent model that features in the current product line-up of Leica.
+In contrast, the X-T100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what is the bottom line?
 Is the Fujifilm X-T100 better than the Leica Q2 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.